JScoder95/JScoder95/README.md

 ## 💼 What I Do

 Currently, I work as a Web UI Developer at Globant, where I create robust solutions tailored to client needs.
 My responsibilities include crafting, testing, deploying, and maintaining applications, utilizing CSS and SASS for visually appealing designs.
-I leverage tools like Callbacks, Promises, and Storybook to enhance the developer experience and ensure efficient, scalable code.
+I leverage architectural patterns, atomic design principles, and SOLID principles to enhance the developer experience and ensure the development of efficient, scalable, and maintainable code.

 I utilize Git for version control and apply methodologies such as BEM and SMACSS for maintainable CSS.
 I also focus on meeting accessibility standards and have experience with Docker for streamlined development processes.
 Fluent in Spanish and with upper-intermediate English proficiency, I effectively collaborate within diverse teams.
 ## 🌱 Learning